IssacLai427/jet_sat_project/README.md

+Note: Please temporarily change all the paths in .bashrc_nnlojet to an absolute path, I will look into it later.

 This file will describe how to run the LO, NLO, and NNLO jobs in NNLOJET for the low-x jet saturation project.

 When cloning this repository for the first time, please run setup.sh in the directory.\